Dallas (TV series): Seasons 1–8

 Series creator David Jacobs's partner Michael Filerman suggested Dallas as the name for the show.
 Jacobs knew nothing about the city other than the Kennedy assassination and the Dallas Cowboys; only after visiting the state to prepare for filming did he realize that the show should be called Houston as the petroleum industry is much more important there, while Dallas has banking and insurance.
 He wrote the first and the final episode of the original five-part miniseries (season 1), with the other three episodes being written by Arthur Bernard Lewis, Camille Marchetta and Virginia Aldrige.
-While Aldrige didn't return to the series again and Marchetta left during season 4, Lewis grew to be one of Dallas's most influential writers.
+While Aldrige did not return to the series again and Marchetta left during season 4, Lewis grew to be one of Dallas's most influential writers.

 Leonard Katzman had been a part of season 1 as producer, and during season 2 his influence increased, as he began writing and directing episodes.
 Series creator David Jacobs left his day-to-day duties as executive story consultant at the end of season 2, in order to focus on the production of spin-off Knots Landing.
 The executive producers of Dallas in the first 3 seasons were Philip Capice and Lee Rich.
 During the first 8 seasons of the show, Dallas's production team remained basically intact (the main exception being Rich's leaving after season 3).
 After Lee Rich's departure, Philip Capice served as the sole executive producer, Leonard Katzman as producer and showrunner, Cliff Fenneman as associate producer, and Arthur Bernard Lewis as executive story editor/supervising producer.
 And, although 25 writers contributed with scripts, the trio of Katzman, Lewis and David Paulsen wrote nearly two-thirds of the episodes during these first eight seasons.
 Paulsen had joined the show during the season 4 and was promoted to story editor for season 6.
-Notably, the three of them wrote every episode but two during seasons 7 and 8.
+The trio wrote every episode but two during seasons 7 and 8.